 Our program emphasizes hands-on education by providing small lab sections and lab and computer facilities dedicated to undergraduate teaching.
 Courses include manufacturing, materials science, design, fluid mechanics, control theory, thermodynamics, heat transfer, and robotics.

 For the BS in mechanical engineering, you'll complete 40 credits in mechanical engineering courses and a total of 123 credits overall.

-The department offers a BS degree in mechanical engineering with an option in manufacturing: the transformation of raw materials into useful products through the use of the most effective methods.
+The department offers a BS degree in mechanical engineering with a concentration in manufacturing: the transformation of raw materials into useful products through the use of the most effective methods.

 Manufacturing engineers determine the equipment, tools, and processes required to convert the design of a product into reality.
 They apply analytical skills to discover the optimal combination of machinery, materials, and methods needed to keep production costs and time low.